jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 Serverless: Stack removal finished...
 ```

-## Take Advantage of TypeScript
+## Take Advantage of TypeScript with Node and AWS Lambda Types

-The `package.json` file of the service already includes `@types/node` as a development dependency.
-This causes types associated with node to be automatically included by the compiler.
+> **Note:** At the time of this writing, the `aws-nodejs-typescript` did not include type definitions for Node or AWS Lambda.
+I submitted pull requests to [include `@types/node`](https://github.com/serverless/serverless/pull/4547) and to [include `@types/aws-lambda`](https://github.com/serverless/serverless/pull/4552).
+Hopefully by the time you're reading this, they will have been accepted!

-When writing a service for AWS, it's handy to include type definitions for the AWS services you'll consume, for instance:
+When writing a service for AWS, it's handy to include type definitions for the AWS services you'll consume.
+At a minimum you should include:

+* [`@types/node`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/node) for any Node based applicaiton.
 * [`@types/aws-lambda`](https://www.github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/aws-lambda) for writing AWS Lambda functions.

+Depending on the type of service you're writing, you might also consider these type definitions:

-* [`a@types/ws-serverless-express`](https://www.github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/aws-serverless-express) for writing Serverless Express applications
+* [`@types/ws-serverless-express`](https://www.github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/aws-serverless-express) for writing Serverless Express applications
 * [`@types/aws-iot-device-sdk`](https://www.github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/aws-iot-device-sdk) for integrating with AWS's IoT SDK.

 ### Installing and Using `@types/aws-lambda`